CIS-566-Fall-2022/lab06-debugging/README.md

 Spheres are off center, rotation is weird.
 Cause: Incorrect uv coordinates sent!
 We calculated NDC uv2, but never actually inputted it into the raycast function.
 This would explain the offset.

+Bug number 3:

+Specular reflection missing.
+I knew that the bug would have to be inside sdf3d.
+It turns out we were reflecting eye instead of dir!
+Replacing eye with dir fixed this bug.

 # lab06-debugging

 # Setup